-Finding it amusing, MacMichael persuaded his outfit to do it on the air, and turned it over to 25-year-old arranger, Walter Schumann, preparation.
+Finding it amusing, MacMichael persuaded his outfit to do it on the air, and turned it over to 25-year-old Walter Schumann, for arranger. preparation.

 Schumann, seeing its potentialities, submitted it to established music publishers, who, in a body, turned it down.
 So Schumann went into the publishing business himself.